PRO-TIP: Schengen travel Insurance is mandatory for a Schengen visa to Austria!

 You’re good for Austria (and the rest of the Schengen/EU) for up to three months* visa-free if you are:

--A national of the Schengen area and/or the European Union;
+- A national of the Schengen area or the EU;

 Who needs a Schengen visa for Austria?

-Travelers who do need that visa, meanwhile, are generally nationals of a country that has not signed that visa waiver agreement — such as China, India, Russia, any African nation, most of the Middle East, and nearly a hundred more.
+Travelers who do need that visa, meanwhile, are generally nationals of a country that has not signed that visa waiver agreement with the EU.
+And this includes over a hundred nations total - among them China, India, Russia, any African nation, and most of the Middle East.

 If I don’t need a Schengen Visa, do I still need travel insurance?